jvlsg/HeadPage/README.md

 ### Remote Code Execution
 * (based on the django.nV injection vuln) The user can upload a file and give an arbitrary name (or rename already uploaded files).
 When first uploaded the files are stored in a temporary folder, before being moved to a `userfiles` folder by invoking `mv` from the `os`.
 The rename is also done with `mv`.
 This process is vulnerable to code injection in the new file name, or replacing an existing program with a malicious version, such as `/bin/ls`
-* The user can choose a picture already uploaded for his profile picture, or download an image from a URL.
+* The user can choose a picture already uploaded for his profile    , or download an image from a URL.
 The download done by invoking `wget` without escaping the user input or validating the filetype.

 ### Open Redirect
 * When clicking the link to the login page from a previous page, the previous Page URL is sent as a Parameter for a redirection back to the previous page after loging in.
 The redirection URL is not validated.
 E.g. in the index, the link goes to headpage.example/login?redirect=headpage.example/index